Uber/ Lyft Accidents

 Uber and Lyft, the top two ride-hailing services in the US, together essentially comprise a duopoly.

-Uber Technologies, Inc., referred to publicly as Uber, is an American-based billion dollar grossing rideshare company offering a wide range of services that include ridesharing, food delivery via Uber Eats, and even a micro mobility system with electric bikes and scooters.
+Referred to publicly as Uber, Uber Technologies, Inc., is an American-based billion rideshare company.
+Services include ridesharing, food delivery via Uber Eats, and even a micro mobility system with electric bikes and scooters.
 The company is based in San Francisco and has operations in nearly 800 metro areas worldwide.

 Lyft, Inc. is a ridesharing company that is also based in San Francisco, California and provides ridesharing in more than 600 metro areas in the United State and 12 metros in Canada.
-Lyft also provides car rides, scooters, food delivery, and even a bicycle-sharing service.
+The company also provides car rides, scooters, food delivery, and even a bicycle-sharing service.
 Lyft is the second-largest ridesharing company in the United States with an increasing market share behind Uber, according to Second Measure.
-Although Uber is the dominant market leader in the rideshare industry, Lyft is second with a company valuation of approximately $15 billion.
+Uber is the dominant market leader in the rideshare industry.
+Lyft is second with a company valuation of approximately $15 billion.

 Other Transportation Companies / Agencies

-Some taxicab companies are independently owned small businesses with only one taxicab and driver, but many cab companies have fleets of 100 or more taxicabs.
+Some taxicab companies are independently owned small businesses with only one taxicab and driver.
+But many cab companies have fleets of 100 or more taxicabs.
 Drivers are rarely employees of the company, and usually lease the taxicab on a day-to-day basis.
-However, in some cases, cabs can also be owned by separately-incorporated small businesses that subscribe to a dispatch service, in which case the company logo on the door is that of the dispatch association.
+However, in some cases, cabs can also be owned by separately-incorporated small businesses.
+Such businesses subscribe to a dispatch service.
 The owner/driver will pay a monthly fee to the taxicab company; purchase and maintain his own vehicle; and may in turn lease shifts to other drivers.

 This distinction can be important, as independent operators do not have the deep pockets and insurance coverage that corporations have.
 If a direct employer-employee relationship can be established, this means that you may be entitled to substantially more money to pay you for your medical bills, pain and suffering, future medical bills and other consequential damages caused by an accident you may have sustained in a car accident involving an Uber/Lyft vehicle.